javlon-nomozov/exellent-edu/README.md

 # exellent-edu
-website for Exellent academy with ExpressJs, SQLite,
+website for Exellent academy with ExpressJs, SQLite, EJS